 Thanks to great partners — including the Watson-Brown Foundation of Thomson, Ga.; Georgia Battlefields Association; Georgia Piedmont Land Trust; Weyerhauser Co.; Wilkes County; Kettle Creek Battlefield Association; Georgia Society Sons of the American Revolution; and Georgia State Society Daughters of the American Revolution — the Civil War Trust’s Campaign 1776 initiative has preserved 180 acres at the Revolutionary War’s Kettle Creek battlefield in Georgia.
 The acquisition protects historic ground where the Feb.
 14, 1779, battle began and many of its casualties remain.
 The land will be added to Kettle Creek Battlefield Park.
 The battle foretold of British reverses to come in the South.

-Thanks to our wonderful partners, including the Fauquier and Loudoun Garden Club, the Virginia Department of Transportation, and NOVA Parks, the Civil War Trust has preserved 19.8 acres at the Upperville battlefield in Virginia — protecting a key part of a small but important battle of the Gettysburg campaign for future generations.
-This tract includes the actual historic Goose Creek Bridge, the stone span over which the men of Strong Vincent's brigade charged at the climax of the fighting on June 21, 1863.
+Thanks to our wonderful partners, including the Fauquier and Loudoun Garden Club, the Virginia Department of Transportation, and NOVA Parks, the Civil War Trust has preserved 20 acres at the Upperville battlefield in Virginia — protecting a key part of a small but important battle of the early Gettysburg campaign for future generations.
+This tract includes the historic Goose Creek Bridge, the stone span over which the men of Strong Vincent's brigade charged at the climax of the fighting on June 21, 1863.